AutomatedLab/AutomatedLab/Help/Wiki/Basic/exchangedata.md

 Copy-LabFileItem -Path 'D:\170630 AL' -ComputerName wServer1 -DestinationFolderPath C:\Temp
 ```

-The following samples are Using the PSFileTransfer cmdlets directly.
+The following samples are using the PSFileTransfer cmdlets directly.
 These do not support SMB and send the files over the PSSession right away.
 The Force switch creates the target folder if not already existing.
 ```
 Note: It is recommended to use Copy-LabFileItem as SMB is much faster then sending a byte array over WinRM.